← Home

 • ❌ DO NOT come as part of a tour group.
 You will be rushed through, see almost nothing properly, and miss the atmosphere entirely.
 It is much better to come independently and explore at your own pace.

 • ✅ DO arrive at opening time — 6:00 AM.
 The museum opens very early (and stays open until 6:00 PM daily, no days off).
 Mornings are almost empty, so you can enjoy everything in peace.
+The early light through the old windows also makes the main hall look beautiful.

 • ❌ DO NOT rush.
 The grounds are large, with several buildings.
 Many visitors race through in an hour, and that is a mistake.
 Plan for 2–3 hours to take it all in thoughtfully.

 • ✅ DO wear comfortable shoes.
 You need to walk between buildings outdoors, so thin‑soled flip‑flops are not the best choice.
+The paths are shaded by old trees, but they’re uneven in places.

 🚗 How to Get There

-• By taxi: From the city center, the ride costs around 40,000 – 60,000 VND (about $1.60 – $2.40 USD).
+• By taxi: From the city centre, the ride costs around 40,000 – 60,000 VND (about $1.60 – $2.40 USD).

 • By bus №4: The most budget‑friendly option.
 The fare is only 4,000 VND (about $0.15 USD), and the bus runs from the northern parts of the city directly to Cau Da Port.